Mitford family: Mitford sisters

 The sisters gained widespread attention for their stylish and controversial lives as young people, and for their public political divisions between communism and fascism.
 Nancy and Jessica became well-known writers: Nancy wrote The Pursuit of Love and Love in a Cold Climate, and Jessica The American Way of Death (1963).
-Deborah managed Chatsworth, one of the most successful stately homes in England.
+Deborah managed Chatsworth House, one of the most successful stately homes in the United Kingdom.

 Jessica and Deborah married nephews of prime ministers Winston Churchill and Harold Macmillan, respectively.
 Deborah and Diana both married wealthy aristocrats.
 Unity and Diana were well known during the 1930s for being close to Adolf Hitler.
 Jessica turned her back on her inherited privileges and eloped with her cousin, Esmond Romilly, who was hoping to report on the Spanish Civil War for the News Chronicle, having briefly fought with the International Brigade.
-Jessica's memoir, Hons and Rebels, describes their upbringing, and Nancy drew upon her family members for characters in her novels.
+Jessica's memoir, Hons and Rebels, describes their upbringing.
+Nancy drew upon her family members for characters in her novels.
 In 1981, Deborah became politically active when she and her husband Andrew Cavendish, 11th Duke of Devonshire, joined the new Social Democratic Party.